 Hash and Hashing

 A hashing algorithm is a computational function that condenses input data into a fixed size.
 The result of the computation is the output called a hash or a hash value.
 Hashes identify, compare or run calculations against files and strings of data.
 Typically, the program first computes a hash and then compares the values to the original files

-If you didn’t love doing in math in school, that is ok, because while hashing relies on some pretty crazy Alan Turing-esque computations, a computer program does the all the math for you.
+If you didn’t love doing in math in school, that is ok, because while hashing relies on some pretty crazy Alan Turing-esque computations, a computer program does all the math for you.
 So all you need to remember from math class are the basics of exponents and probability functions.

 Digitally signing a piece of software so that it is available for download, is a basic example of hashing.
 To do this you need a hash of the script of the program you want to download.
 You also need a digital signature which is also hashed.
 Software is encrypted when the input data is hashed; then it can be downloaded.
 So, when someone downloads software, the browser needs to decrypt the file and check the two unique hash values.
 The browser then runs the same hash function, using the same algorithm and hashes both the file and the signature again.
-If the browser successfully produces the same hash value, it can confirm that both the signature and the file are authentic and that have not been altered.
+If the browser successfully produces the same hash value, it can confirm that both the signature and the file are authentic and that they have not been altered.

 Hash values are deterministic and respond to the parameters of the given variables of the algorithm.
 The same sequence cannot be reproduced with a different data set as the input, which is why hashing is so useful for cryptocurrencies.
 The resultant hash of the input of data and is both unique and irreversible.
 For example, an input of “123” will always have the same output.
 If this were not the case, but rather 123 came up with a different output every time it was hashed, there would be no consistency or validity to the process.
 This would mean that your programs are never speaking the same language.
 The hash used for Bitcoin is a 65-digit-hexadecimal number -which I will explain shortly.